Team Lotus (2010–2011): 2010 season

 In Belgium, Kovalainen made it into Q2 for the second time in the season, after Malaysia.

 At the Singapore Grand Prix, Trulli drove to the pit lane and was pushed by his mechanics into the Lotus garage to retire with a hydraulic issue on lap 28.
-Kovalainen and Buemi made contact in the final sector of the lap, with the latter spinning around in front of the Toro Rosso, who was quick to avoid a head-on collision.
+Kovalainen and Buemi made contact in the final sector of the lap, with the former spinning around in front of the Toro Rosso, who was quick to avoid a head-on collision.
 Kovalainen's car suffered a cracked fuel tank pressure release valve and he limped back to the pit lane, the rear of his Lotus catching fire during the final few turns.
 Kovalainen aborted the pit entry, but did not make it much further as his car was consumed by the fire.
 Kovalainen stopped on the main straight and got out of his car to extinguish the fire himself after members of the Williams team handed him a fire extinguisher.

 At Japan, Kovalainen had a strong race and was the first of the new teams to cross the line, his 12th position helping to consolidate Lotus' tenth position in the championship, with Trulli in 13th.
 This meant lotus beat fellow new teams Hispania and Virgin.

 On 16 December 2009, Fernandes accepted a "challenge" from Richard Branson, a fellow airline boss and the owner of Lotus' fellow F1 newcomers Virgin Racing.
 The losing team's boss would work on the winner's airline for a day dressed as a stewardess.
 Fernandes joked "The sexier the better.
 Our passengers will be delighted to be served by a Knight of the Realm, but knowing Richard, the real challenge will be to prevent him from asking our guests 'coffee, tea or me?'
 That would be scary."
 In addition, the team produced a poster depicting Branson in an Air Asia uniform.
 However, the date of the flight was delayed several times: first because of Branson breaking his leg, then because of the royal wedding, finally because of a fire at the Necker Island.
 On 19 December 2012, Fernandes announced that Branson would honour his bet in May 2013.
 Branson ultimately honoured the bet on 13 May 2013.